-Astronomy Photographer of the Year 2015: Each year the Royal Observatory Greenwich creates a short planetarium presentation to show off some of the winners from the Astronomy Photographer of the Year competition.
+Astronomy Photographer of the Year 2015, 2016, and 2017: Each year the Royal Observatory Greenwich creates a short planetarium presentation to show off some of the winners from the Astronomy Photographer of the Year competition.
 In 2015 entries from 59 different countries around the world have made the competition bigger than ever, with the images covering everything from spellbinding aurorae to beautifully intricate galaxies millions of light-years distant.

 Phantom of the Universe explores the mysterious dark matter.
 The show is a collaboration of Lawrence Berkeley National Lab, University of Texas at Arlington, Michigan State University, IFIC at University of Valencia, as well as other institutions.
 It is narrated by Oscar-winning actress, Tilda Swinton.

 Mayan Archaeoastronomy: Observers of the Universe makes a tour to the Mayan temples in Mexico and dives into a Mayan world of knowledge about the importance of the orientations of its temples in relation to the movement of some stars like the Sun, the Moon and Venus.
 The film is financed by the National Council of Science and Technology of Mexico, produced by Frutos Digitales with the support of the ESO.